derykmakgill/511/_posts/2020-01-17-btc-price-cap.md

 author: Deryk Makgill
 ---

-I rocked the boat a bit yesterday when I [tweeted](https://twitter.com/derykmakgill/status/1217636530342318083) that BTC likely has price ceiling because demand is kept artifically low by block size caps.
+I rocked the boat a bit when I [tweeted](https://twitter.com/derykmakgill/status/1217636530342318083) that BTC likely has price ceiling because demand is kept artifically low by block size caps.

 Paul wrote in reply: